sytandas/Blocking-website/README.md

 4. Click the LOAD UNPACKED button and select the extension directory (this repository, where it was cloned to).

 ## How it works?
-This is implimented using an chrome API (declarativeNetRequest) that enables plugin developers to intercept, block without hamper of privacy by using manifest version 3.

-e.g. if you want to block www.facebook.com: edit the rules_2.json file adding these code -
+if you want to block www.facebook.com: edit the rules_1.json file adding these code -
 ```
 [
     {